tensorflow/fold/tensorflow_fold/g3doc/blocks.md

 The basic component of a Fold model is the `Block`.
 A block is essentially a function -- it takes an object as input, and produces another object as output.
-The objects in question may be tensors, but they may also be tuples, lists, python dictionaries, or combinations thereof.
+The objects in question may be tensors, but they may also be tuples, lists, Python dictionaries, or combinations thereof.
 The [types](types.md) page describes the Fold type system in more detail.

 Blocks are organized hierarchically into a tree, much like expressions in a